Economy of Rwanda: Energy and electrification

 Rwanda has made tremendous strides in improving electrification in the 21st century.
 A great number of new areas has become electrified through an expansion of infrastructure.

 Depletion of the forests will eventually pressure Rwandans to turn to fuel sources other than charcoal for cooking and heating.
 Given the abundance of mountain streams and lakes, the potential for hydroelectric power is substantial.
 Rwanda is exploiting these natural resources through joint hydroelectric projects with Burundi and the Democratic Republic of the Congo.

-Industry

-The industrial sector is growing, contributing 16% of GDP in 2012.